 You can view the duplicates from the Imports >> Import History page.
 Click "Check duplicates" under the import listed to see the references that were taken out.

-Covidence will show you two references that it thought were the same.
-The reference on the left has been added to your screening list, while the reference on the right was detected as a duplicate.
+Covidence will show you references that it thought were the same.
+The primary reference on the left has been added to your screening list, while the references on the right have been detected as duplicates.

 If any were removed by mistake you can click "not a duplicate" and they will be restored to your reference list.

 What if there are still duplicates in my screening list?

 Because Covidence uses a very strict de-duplication method, it has the benefit of rarely, if ever, taking out duplicates mistakenly, but can have the side effect of missing some that a reference manager program may have been able to detect.

 In the Title and Abstract or Full text stage, you have the option to mark a reference as a duplicate.
 This will automatically:

 - Report it as a duplicate in the PRISMA diagram

 - Excluded it from the inter-rater reliability report if a vote has already been cast on the reference and;

 - Show who marked the reference as a duplicate